kelvinsjk/mathlifier/packages/mathlifier/README.md

 const xVal = 2;
 const djotMarkup = mathlifier`
 Interpolation starts _math mode_ so ${x} = ${xVal}
-render "x=2" in math mode.
+renders "x=2" in math mode.

-_Display_ and _amsmath environment_ modes start with a $ before interpolation,
+_Display_ and _amsmath environment_ modes start with
+an additional $ before interpolation.
-spans multiple lines and ends with an empty line.
+It spans multiple lines and ends with an empty line.
 Amsmath environments are automatically closed after they end.

 $${xVal}x^2 + x - 3
 = ${xVal}